quantmind/pulsar/docs/source/api/protocols.rst

 Producers
 ==========================

-Producers are factory of connections with end-points.
+Producers are factory of :class:`.Protocol` with end-points.
 They are used by both servers and clients classes.

 Producer
 ~~~~~~~~~~~~~~~~~